tonethar/IGME-330-Master/notes/canvas-6.md

 ## V. Spritesheets & Animation

 - This demo shows how we can use a spritesheet, `ctx.drawImage()` and a timer to create animation.
-The comple files and be found here --> [sprite-sheet-demo-mario.zip](_files/sprite-sheet-demo-mario.zip)
+Look this over if you are interested.
+The complete files and be found here --> [sprite-sheet-demo-mario.zip](_files/sprite-sheet-demo-mario.zip)

 ![screenshot](./_images/sprity-5.gif)